samhiga/employee-tracker/README.md

 Walkthrough Video [https://drive.google.com/file/d/1z9ssy0UEdhUgxShr56nhTteSMo44JukE/view]

-This program stores employee information into a database.
+This program stores employee information in a database.
 Users can reference the data via the CLI, they see information on different departments, different roles, and employee salaries, among others.
+They can also add employees, update their roles, add new roles, and add departments.